De-Mystifying a common condition

 Some cases of Neuropathy can be easily treated, and often cured, depending on the extent of the nerve damage.
 If Neuropathy is un-curable, there are many ways to manage it in order to live a healthy life without as many symptoms.

-Healthy living habits, including exercising to improve muscle strength, quitting smoking, maintaining a healthy weight, and limiting alcohol intake.
+Healthy living habits include exercising to improve muscle strength, quitting smoking, maintaining a healthy weight, and limiting alcohol intake.
 Graduated Compression Sleeves can also be helpful.

 If you’d like more information on Neuropathy, please check out the following articles: